flongo/atpackager/doc/visitors.md

 The goal of star-star compression is the same: to gain some spaces in the map be grouping some entries.

-The difference here is that it spans across several hierarchy of modules.
+The difference here is that it spans across several hierarchies of modules.
 Given another example:

 ```json
 {